 Mass addition of methanol and co-solvent residual and time of reaction were effected to the acid value and density of methyl ester.
 Analysis of the acid value and density of biodiesel were done at the optimum condition of each variable.
 Table 2 shows that the higher the mass of the addition of methanol and co-solvent residual, the greater acid value.
 This was because with the increasing mass addition of methanol and co-solvent residual, the greater acid value.
-This was because with the increasing the acid value high.
-All the density of the resulting methyl esters meets the specifications SNI 04-7182-2006 (from 0.85 to 0.89 g/cm3).
+This was because with the increasing mass addition of methanol and co-solvent residual, the more the rest of the FFA soluble than previous reaction, causing the acid value high.
+All the density of the resulting methyl esters meets the specifications SNI 04-7182-2006 (from 0.85 to 0.89 g/cm).
 On the mass of the addition of methanol and co-solvent remaining 10% and a reaction time of 8 minutes were the best condition, obtained density and acid number which fulfills SNI 04-7182-2006 (max.
 0.8 mg KOH/g).